How to get an auto loan in 5 steps

 Your credit report goes into more detail than your credit score.
 It contains every account you’ve had in the past seven years, including payment history, how much you owe and if you’ve been sued or declared bankrupt.

 Credit reports come from the three major credit bureaus: Equifax, Experian and TransUnion.
-While you can typically only pull these reports once a year for free, you can currently pull them on a weekly basis for free using AnnualCreditReport.com.
+While you can typically only pull these reports directly from the credit bureaus once per year for free, you can currently pull them on a weekly basis for free using AnnualCreditReport.com.

 Check for errors